DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/05 Component Displays Only a Part of the Content.md

 - A parent element sets a fixed height and `overflow: hidden`.
 - The component height is `auto`.

-For example, put DataGrid into Popup.
-The DataGrid [height](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#height) property's default value is `auto`.
-So, the DataGrid component automatically adjusts its height to accommodate all rows.
-The component does not need its own scrollbar because the height for rows is enough.
+For example, put a DataGrid into a Popup.
+The DataGrid's default [height](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#height) value is `auto`.
+This means that the component automatically adjusts its height to accommodate all rows and does not display a scrollbar.

 ![DataGrid in Popup with no scrollbar](/images/Troubleshooting/scrolling-grid-in-popup-no-scrollbar.png)